 You should know the legitimacy of an advisor as well as his/her service record before you hire.
 Verify an advisor’s credentials and complaint history by checking their records with the Financial Industry Regulatory Authority (FINRA).

-Other bodies that can help you with the verification include the CFP Board, the Security and Exchange Commission (SEC), or other membership organizations with whom the advisor associates.
+Choose your advisors based on their credentials.
+People that can help you with the verification include the CFP Board, the Security and Exchange Commission (SEC), or other membership organizations with whom the advisor associates.

 An advisor with multiple complaints should worry you.

 Step Seven: Learn to Spot Potential Fraud Risks

 Once someone has access to your assets, it is easy for them to perpetrate fraud.
 Most reliable advisors use a third-party custodian in holding your assets.
 Therefore, your accounts would be opened at a large and established firm with Fidelity or Charles Schwab.

 This move allows the advisor to trade and offer service on your account.
 However, it’s the custodian who reports transactions to you, substantiate signatures, and more.